ropensci/roweb3/content/blog/2024-09-04-deposits-in-the-wild/index.md

 deposits allows you to pre-populate the metadata for those items.
 This is incredibly useful if you have to deposit many items with similar metadata, if you have highly collaborative items with dozens of co-authors/contributors, or if you want to update many items with the same bit of metadata.
 You might be asking yourself - do Zenodo and Figshare really use the same terms with the same properties in their APIs?
-The answer is no, but they both use flavors of [Dublin Core](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#section-1) that Mark has mapped to common standard. deposits uses JSON validation to enforce the standard and the package also provides a template properly formatted metadata.
+The answer is no, but they both use flavors of [Dublin Core](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#section-1) that Mark has mapped to common standard. deposits uses JSON validation to enforce the standard and the package also provides a template of properly formatted metadata.

 Finally, deposits allows you to push items to a service and publish them.
 On zenodo, you may push items up as embargoed or open (restricted is coming soon pending a pull request).